 Copays

-Medicaid for children has minimal copays (often $0 to $3).
+Medicaid for children has minimal or no copays.
 PeachCare copays are slightly higher but capped at 5 percent of family income annually.

 Federal match